LipSurf/plugins/chrome-extension/README.md

 TODO
 ===
-v0.4
+Something is seriously wrong with the options page... switch to vue? v0.4
 - [ ] Landing page:
    -- Hands free browser operation while you (eat, do yoga, cook, have dirty hands)